codeclinic/wp-spamfree/trunk/readme.txt

 * This is a major upgrade!!
 * Super-simple installation - truly plug and play.
 No need to edit external files!!
 I've been working on making this possible since version 1.01 and finally got the bugs worked out.
-* [UPDATE - The following is rolled baack in 1.3.1, because of compatibility issues, but will be re-released in a future version.]Added advanced verification methods that enable WP-SpamFree to beat potential evolutions in spambots.
+* [UPDATE - The following is rolled back in 1.3.1, because of compatibility issues, but will be re-released in a future version.]Added advanced verification methods that enable WP-SpamFree to beat potential evolutions in spambots.
 It now creates multiple randomly generated verification keys, and a few other tricks that make it extremely difficult for comment spambots to bypass.[/UPDATE]

 Version 1.2, released 01/17/08: